Gamma-ray Time Delay and Magnification Ratio in the Gravitationally-Lensed Blazar PKS 1830-211: Time Delay and Magnification ratio

 \section{Time Delay and Magnification ratio}

-Gravitational lensing is an achromatic phenomenon, implying that the same lensing delay should be measured consistently across different wavelengths.
-This assumption holds provided that the overall electromagnetic emission of the blazar originates from a common emission region and that any effects due to smaller lens structures, such as microlensing, are negligible.
+Gravitational lensing is an achromatic effect, hence there is no dependency on the observing wavelength.
+Therefore, if the overall electromagnetic emission of the blazar originates from a common physical region, and there are no extrinsic propagation effect (e.g. any effect due to smaller lens structures, such as microlensing, is negligible), the observed time delay(s) between the lensed images will be the same at all bands.
 The lively literature debate about \tab\ in the \pks\ system highlights the complexity of this system.
 Several methodologies have been employed to infer the time delay associated with the macrolensing effect.

 \begin{itemize} \item Delay estimates based on radio observations.
-The advantage is that instruments with sufficient resolution allow us to spatially separate the A and B components and directly measure the flux of the individual images.
-Time-series analysis, dispersion-like methods, $\chi^2$ minimization or regression techniques applied directly to the resolved light curves.
-However, observations in the radio band are challenging to schedule.
-Generally they encompass a limited time span ($<1$ year), with few visits of irregular cadence. \item Delay measurements based on \g-ray time series analysis.
-Although currently operating \g-ray instruments lack the arcsecond-imaging resolution to spatially resolve the individual lensed components, the strongly variable emission from the blazar, combined with regular long-term flux monitoring, can reveal lensing effects.
-Light rays originating from the different lensed images follow slightly different paths and thus arrive at the observer with a time delay relative to each other.
-These delays introduce distinctive time patterns in the lightcurves (LCs), which can be used to study gravitational lensing and related physical properties. \item Predictions inferred from the modeling of the lens system; however, no consistent lens model has been established so far for this system.
-The culprits are mostly the large uncertainties in the time delay, \tab, and the lens position.
-One of the major challenges comes from the location of \pks, which lies near the Galactic plane.
-The vicinity to the galactic center (l$=12.2^\circ$, b$=-5.7^\circ$), makes optical identification difficult as optical observations are affected by dust extinction and by contamination by the Milky Way. \end{itemize}
+High-resolution instruments can spatially separate the A and B images, allowing direct measurement of their fluxes.
+Time-series, dispersion, $\chi^2$ minimization, or regression methods are applied to the resolved light curves.
+However, radio observations generally encompass a limited time span ($<1$ year), with few visits of irregular cadence. \item Delay measurements based on \g-ray time series analysis.
+Although currently operating \g-ray instruments lack the arcsecond-spatial resolution to resolve the individual lensed components, the strongly variable emission from the blazar, combined with regular long-term flux monitoring, can reveal lensing effects.
+Light rays from different lensed images reach the observer with relative time delays, imprinting characteristic features in the lightcurves that can be used to study gravitational lensing and related physical properties. \item Predictions inferred from the modeling of the lens system.
+A major challenge comes from the location of \pks, which lies near the Galactic plane.
+The vicinity to the galactic center (l$=12.2^\circ$, b$=-5.7^\circ$), makes optical identification difficult as optical observations are affected by dust extinction and by contamination by the Milky Way.
+The most refined lens model is based on radio observations \citep{Muller:2020}. \end{itemize}